Image description

 5. Control the Confirmation Experience

-If you choose the JavaScript approach, you can listen for Action Network’s custom event and inject your own confirmation markup.
-Here’s a simple example using jQuery:
+If you choose the JavaScript approach, you can listen for Action Network's custom event and inject your own confirmation markup that matches your site's design and tone.
+This method keeps users on the same page while providing a more personalized experience that feels integrated with your overall design.

 $(document).on('actionnetwork:form:submitted', function () {